How social media games put your security at risk

 If you’ve shared a post on Facebook or Twitter that contains this type of information, it’s a good idea to delete it.
 This also protects any friends or family members who added their information to the comments.

 1Password helps you generate strong, unique passwords, and you can use these passwords to answer security questions.
-The more random the answer is, the lower the risk of anyone finding the answer from your personal information anywhere online.
+The more random the answer is, the lower the risk of anyone finding the answer from your personal information online.

-Creating and securely storing your new answers is as simple as adding a new password field to the login item.
+Creating and securely storing your new security questions and answers is as simple as adding a new password field to the login item.
 You can label it “Security Question” if there’s only one, or specify the questions (“mother’s maiden name”, “favorite instrument”) if there are several.
 Then click on the password generator and create a word-based password – this helps if you ever need to type it manually or provide it over the phone.
 When you’re happy with your new answers, click Save.

 Your answers are now as safe as your logins, stored securely behind your Master Password.